TMorville/tmorville.github.io/_finprojects/coin-game.md

 ---
-title: Non-ergocidity in a simple coin game
+title: Non-ergodicity in a simple coin game
 layout: single
 ---